 The Center for Faith and Learning facilitates the Faith and Learning Scholars Program.
 Faculty from all colleges of the University (see list posted to the right) and rising sophomores who are interested in exploring and discovering the intersection of faith and learning become Mentors and Scholars sharing in a three-year long faith-learning journey together.
 This includes four dinner dialogues based on selected readings and a commitment to support students in their search for the integration of faith and reason.
 Rising sophomores, who are nominated, are invited to apply to be Scholars.
-Scholars who begin in Fall 2014 will conclude their experience in Spring 2017 when they graduate.
-To view the Scholars application, please click on the link on the right.
+Scholars who begin in Fall 2015 will conclude their experience in Spring 2018 when they graduate.
+To view the sample Scholars application, please click on the link on the right.

 Mentors introduce students to leading scholars who have explored the vocation of the mind and the intersection of faith and learning in their writings.
 Faculty who elect to enter the program commit to scheduled dinner discussions that explore the intersection of faith and learning and the vocation of the mind.